theSynthOS/synthos-avs/README.md

 2. **Execution Service**:

-   - Receives a Safe transaction hash (safeTxHash) and agent ID
+   - Receives a task UUID (txUUID) and agent ID

-   - Uses Safe SDK to fetch transaction details
+   - Fetches task details from Task Registry contract
    - Validates the transaction against policies in the Policy Registry
    - Publishes results to IPFS and returns the CID as proof

 3. **Validation Service**:

    - Receives the IPFS CID as proof of task
    - Retrieves the execution result from IPFS

-   - Independently validates the same transaction against the Policy Registry
+   - Independently validates the same task against the Policy Registry using Task Registry
    - Confirms that the execution result matches the validator's own check

-4. **Attestation Process**:

-   - Attester nodes use the validation result to determine whether to attest to the transaction

-   - Valid transactions receive attestations, which can be used by the Safe Multisig
+4. **Task Registry Integration**:

+   - Central contract that stores task details including:
+     - Target address (to)
+     - Call data
+     - Execution timestamp
+     - Function signatures
+   - Used by both Execution and Validation services to fetch task information

+5. **Policy Validation Flow**:
+   - Task details are fetched from Task Registry
+   - Agent hash is retrieved from Agent Registry
+   - Policy Coordinator validates the transaction based on:
+     - Agent hash (Who)
+     - Target address (Resources)
+     - Function signature (How)
+     - Execution time (When)

 ![Diagram](https://github.com/user-attachments/assets/8c60b9c4-e1b1-468b-a8cb-e0a59a604d21)